PierreCounathe/NBA-games-visualization-and-shooting-success-probability/README.md

 The `shot_logs.csv` file used to build the shooting success probability model can be found [on kaggle](https://www.kaggle.com/dansbecker/nba-shot-logs).
 It contains data on shots taken during the 2014-2015 season, who took the shot, where it was on the court, where was the closest defender, and more.\\
 The game data can be found on [this repository](https://github.com/linouk23/NBA-Player-Movements).
 It contains raw SportsVU game data from the 2016 season.

+## Model results

+The
 ## Example and results

+The `animation.py` file outputs gifs as below.
 ![example gif](results/example.gif)